Australia national rugby union team: 2010s

 2017 saw little improvement.
-In the 2017 June internationals Australia secured wins against Fiji (37–14) and Italy (40–27), but lost against a Scotland side missing a number of players on duty for the British & Irish Lions.
-Their form continued into the 2017 Rugby Championship where, despite again finishing 2nd in the table, they only won their two games against Argentina, lost both matches against New Zealand and struggled to two draws against a poor South Africa.
-Although they pulled off a surprise 23–18 win in the third Bledisloe test that year, in their autumn test season they only achieved wins against Japan (63–30) and Wales (29–21) before suffering a fifth straight defeat to England 30–6 and a crushing, record-setting loss to Scotland by 53–24.
+In the 2017 June internationals Australia secured wins against Fiji 37–14 and Italy 40–27, but lost against a Scotland side missing a number of players on duty for the British & Irish Lions.
+Their poor form continued into the 2017 Rugby Championship where, despite again finishing 2nd in the table, they only won their two games against Argentina, lost both matches against New Zealand and struggled to two draws against a poor South Africa.
+Although they pulled off a surprise 23–18 win in the third Bledisloe test that year, in their autumn test season they only achieved wins against Japan 63–30 and Wales 29–21 before suffering a fifth straight defeat to England 30–6 and a crushing, record-setting loss to Scotland by 53–24.

 2018 was one of the worst years ever for Australian rugby.
 In the June series against Ireland, Australia won the first test 18–9, but lost the remaining matches 21–26 and 20–16 despite outscoring the Six Nations Grand Slam holders by five tries to three.
 The home series loss to Ireland was Australia's first since 1979.
 In that year's Rugby Championship Australia again lost both matches against arch-rivals New Zealand.
 Although they secured a hard-fought 23–18 victory against South Africa in Round 2, they subsequently lost to Argentina at home for the first time since 1983, as well as the return fixture to South Africa 23–12.
 Their third win of the year was against Argentina where, despite losing the first half 31–7, the Wallabies pulled off an astonishing second-half comeback to win the match 45–34.
 In the final Bledisloe test, played at Yokohama stadium in Japan, the Wallabies were again trounced by New Zealand 37–20.
 That autumn, Australia suffered their first defeat to Wales in 10 years by 9–6.
 The scoreline of the Welsh game, as well as the result, exactly mirrored that of the first meeting between the sides 110 years earlier.
 They defeated Italy 26–7 the following week, before falling to a sixth defeat in a row to England by 37–18 the week after.
-The Wallabies finished 2018 having won only four games from thirteen tests played, marking that year as their direst run of results in the professional era, and their worst calendar year since 1958.
+The Wallabies finished 2018 having won only four games from thirteen tests played, marking that year as their worst run of results in the professional era, and their worst calendar year since 1958.